apiato/documentation/docs/pacakges/readme.md

 to `GitHub` and release it via `Packagist`.

-In particular, the only thing that needs to be done, when developing a container is to provide a specific `composer.json` file within the main folder of the container.
+In particular, the only thing that needs to be done, when developing a container is to provide a specific `composer.json` file in the root of the container directory.

 An example of such a `composer.json` file is shown below: